STAR Education Pilot – Tuam

 STAR is also involved in programmes and workshops, below are just a few of them:

-- Check and connect – A student / Teacher mentoring programme.
+• Check and connect – A student / Teacher mentoring programme.
 Check & Connect is an intervention used with students who show warning signs of disengagement with school and who are at risk of dropping out.
 At the core of Check & Connect is a trusting relationship between the student and a caring, trained mentor who both advocates for and challenges the student to keep education salient.
-Students are referred to Check and Connect when they show warning signs of disengaging from school, such as poor attendance, behavioral issues, and/or low grades.
+Students are referred to Check and Connect when they show warning signs of disengaging from school, such as poor attendance, behavioural issues, and/or low grades.